dhighe/jenkins_react_test/README.md

 03/02/2020 14:59 Still having issues running script.
 Attempting again with script in project folder 03/02/2020 16:36 One more time
-03/02/2020 16:36 Added Git Bash to path, attempting another run
+03/02/2020 16:36 Added Git Bash to path, attempting another run 03/17/2020 10:45 Change to Jenkinsfile to delete contents of target folder before inserting zip